Did you know that September is National Self Improvement Month? Well, now you do!

 Don’t Be Afraid to Get Personal

-Many managers fear getting too close to their staff on a personal level, because they are afraid that being a nice guy can often be perceived as a weakness.
+Many managers fear to get too close to their staff on a personal level because they are afraid that being a nice guy can often be perceived as a weakness.
 That’s not the case at all.
 In fact, employees love it when managers take an interest in them and their lives outside of the workplace.